zhlowe93/HazMatPlacardPro/replit.md

   - Visual "Bulk" badges on materials and placards
   - Updated calculation logic to handle bulk/non-bulk distinction
   - New reference section explaining bulk container definitions and rules
+  - Clarified that bulk is based on container CAPACITY, not material weight
+- **Added DANGEROUS placard option (49 CFR 172.504(e))**:
+  - Shows when drivers can use DANGEROUS placard as optional alternative
+  - Eligible when: non-bulk only, 2+ Table 2 classes, no Table 1 materials
+  - Highlights specific placards that must still be displayed if any class ≥2,205 lbs
+  - Amber-colored card with clear eligibility explanation
+  - Reference guide includes all DANGEROUS rules with examples
 - Comprehensive end-to-end testing completed for all scenarios
 - All core features verified and working with correct DOT compliance